What is Mr. T's Net Worth and Salary?

 Early Life

-Lawrence Tureaud, better known as simply Mr. T was born on May 21, 1952, in Chicago, Illinois.
-He is the youngest son of twelve children and along with all of his siblings, grew up in a three-bedroom apartment.
+Mr. T was born Lawrence Tureaud on May 21, 1952, in Chicago, Illinois.
+He is the youngest son of twelve children.
+Growing up, the family lived in a three-bedroom apartment.
 His father, Nathaniel Tureaud, was a minister.
 However, he left the family when Mr. T was just five years old.
 After that, Mr. T shortened his name to Lawrence Tero, and later, in 1970, he legally changed his last name to T.

-Mr. T attended Dunbar Vocational High School, where activities he participated in included football, wrestling, and martial arts.
-He earned a football scholarship to attend Prairie View A&M University and majored in mathematics during his time there, but was eventually expelled from the school after only a year.
+Mr. T attended Dunbar Vocational High School, where he played football, wrestling, and practiced martial arts.
+He earned a football scholarship to attend Prairie View A&M University and was planning to earn a degree in mathematics, but he was expelled from the school after only a year.
 Subsequently, he enlisted in the United States Army, where he served in the Military Police Corps.
-After being discharged, he tried out for the NFL team, the Green Bay Packers, but failed to make the cut.
+After being discharged, he tried out for the Green Bay Packers, but failed to make the cut.

 Career